CosmoLuminous/StrokeAssist/README.md

 - [x] Verify results

 # StrokeAssist
-This is the official repository for the paper titled "***STROKE-ASSIST: a novel machine learning framework for stroke type identification in resource-constrained settings resilient to missing data.***"
+This is the official repository for the paper titled "***STROKE-ASSIST: A novel machine learning framework for stroke type identification in resource-constrained settings resilient to missing data.
+Published in: Scientific Reports (Nature Portfolio)***"

 ______________________________________________________________________